reiver/go-finger/README.md

 * IETF RFC-1288 — https://datatracker.ietf.org/doc/html/rfc1288

-Although this package add some modernizations that are compatible with IETF RFC-742, and the spirt of the finger-protocol.
+Although this package add some modernizations that are compatible with IETF RFC-742, and in the spirt of the finger-protocol,
+**that you can choose whether to use or not use**.

 ## Documention